hemanthSel/Cloud/README.md

 - *Professional Experience:*
   - Over 10 years in IT with specialization in:
-    - Web, cloud-based manual and automated testing
-    - API testing
+    - Azure Cloud data engineering
-    - ETL development and support engineering
+    - ETL development

-- *Quality Assurance:*
-  - Primary QA contact facilitating communication between stakeholders and Business Analysts
-  - Designing and executing automated test scripts, including Data-Driven Testing
-  - Strong background in testing frameworks such as Selenium, Maven, and TestNG

-- *Recent Development:*
+    - SQL
-  - Completed a job coaching internship enhancing my capabilities

 - *Commitment to Growth:*
-  - Mentoring junior QA professionals and adapting to new technologies
+  - Mentoring junior professionals and adapting to new technologies

 - *Let’s connect:*
-  - Explore opportunities to enhance quality assurance and software reliability together!
+  - Explore opportunities to enhance software reliability together!
   - View my work samples here